alexisbellido/salt-django-stack/README.rst

 Copy the files from zinibu/pillar_data to /srv/pillar and now you can use the pillar data for your configuration.
 As you make changes to the pillar files in /srv/pillar, copy the changes to pillar_data the repository.
 Avoid keeping credentials and any other private data in the repository.

 The goal is to keep separate pillar SLS files for each state.

+Note that some pillar files are common to staging and production, with the pillar_roots configuration above they'll live in /srv/pillar, and others are specific to staging or production, living in the corresponding subdirectories (/srv/pillar/staging or /srv/pillar/production).
+These environment-specific pillar files are: zinibu_basic.sls, zinibu_django.sls and zinibu_postgresql.sls.

 Check example in conf/srv/pillar/top.sls to see how environments and minion targeting are used for pillar data.